Pfizik/Arduino-UT-AT-MOD4-Accelerometer-Project/README.md

 Arduino IDE can be used to upload the code.
 There are many quality tutorials on YouTube and web on how to prepare the IDE for upload to ESP8266. <br />
 For example: https://randomnerdtutorials.com/how-to-install-esp8266-board-arduino-ide/ <br />
 IMPORTANT: To upload the code to the ESP8266 it is necesarry to first pull out the two jumpers present on the "controll board" near the on/off switch.
 These jumpers are responsible for completing the serial conections between the Arduino UNO and ESP8266.
 They need to be severed before uploading the code. <br />
+To debug the connection to Blynk use the Serial Monitor in Arduino IDE while the ESP8266 is selected as the current device.

 To view the data on a smarthphone, first the Blynk IoT app needs to be downloaded. <br />
 Android app: